top of page

 The Preservation order means that most of Hydra's lanes are too narrow for roads and the ban of wheeled vehicles, means that everyone walks and carries as much of their shopping or luggage as possible.
 But when the load is too vast or heavy, this is when Hydra's workforce of well-cared-for mules keep things moving on Hydra.
 The island has more mules living on it than there are people.
 The muleteers operate teams of mules of different sizes depending on the type of loads they typically carry.
 Some only ever carry weekly shopping and suitcases because the size of the mules dictates how heavy a load they can carry.
 Larger mules are used by the building trade to carry loads of brick, cement and wood.
 There are muleteers who specialise in furniture and kitchen appliances.
 What can be carried is always dependent upon the size and stamina of the mule.
 Unlike other islands that get bad press because of animal abuse, on Hydra abuse of mules is not tolerated.
 The muleteers feed and water their animals with good diets and provide regular vet checks to keep their animals in peak condition because their living depends on their animals.
 On Hydra, mules do not work when it is raining (not because they don't like getting wet) to protect mules from slipping and hurting themselves.
 If the summer temperature goes over 35 degrees, by law, mules must stop working and be put into the shade with water and food until the temperature goes down.
 If a muleteer is caught working his mules in high temperatures he is fined €10,000.

 From a homeowner's point of view, mule deliveries can be expensive, so you need to get organised with your shopping and do most of the bulky heavy things weekly.
 Then carry any daily fresh stuff yourself.
 Using mules also means that you must check to see how heavy your delivery is when you make your purchase.
 Basically, anything that weighs more than 100 kilos is going to be a problem.
+You won't find many of the outsized combined larder/fridge/freezers on Hydra because they have to be carried up by 6 men as they're too big and heavy to put on a mule!
+You will also find that since the COVID epidemic, all the supermarkets will do home delivery for free if you spend more than €50. (although tipping the delivery man is polite and always appreciated.)

 Local Regulations